shilong20/StackDiff/README.md

 # StackDiff

 StackDiff is the official implementation of the paper **StackDiff: Human-like, physics-constrained unsupervised learning for picometer-accuracy layer-resolved stacking analysis**.
-It provides tools for STEM image layer separation, unconditional sampling, training configuration, synthetic STEM data generation, symbolic regression for extracting image superposition formulas, ReS2 stacking analysis examples, and Re vacancy defect detection in monolayer ReS2.
+It provides tools for STEM image layer decompostion, unconditional sampling, training configuration, simulated STEM data generation, symbolic regression for extracting image superposition formulas, ReS2 stacking analysis examples, and Re vacancy defect detection in monolayer ReS2.

 This repository includes configurations and example inputs for various materials studied in the paper: